-2. The earliest signs of invasion are increased vascularization and cedema of the vesical mucosa at the spot which overlies the neoplasm.
-This increases in degree, and in due course 3.
-A bud of carcinoma appears and gradually spreads (Plate VII D, page 132).
+- 3. A bud of carcinoma appears and gradually spreads (Plate VIII D, page 160).
 It is often preceded by pitting and retraction of the vesical mucosa.
 It is irregular, nodular, and may be partly covered by pus or blood, or exhibit evidence of superficial necrosis.

-4. When ulceration is marked, perforation and formation of a fistula into the genital passages occur.
+In Chapter X the appearances presented by vesical carcinomata are more fully described. - 4.
+When ulceration is marked, perforation and formation of a fistula into the genital passages occur.

-In Chapter X the appearances presented by vesical carcinomata are more fully described.
 In many instances where the growth is on the borderline between operability and inoperability the vaginal examination is inconclusive.
 The cystoscope may then provide evidence regarding involvement of the bladder which should not be neglected, and which may save the surgeon from embarking on an inexpedient operation.
-Probably even the minor evidences of invasion, presented by local vascularization and œdema, should be regarded as contra-indications to hysterectomy.
+Probably even the minor evidences of invasion, presented by local vascularization and ædema, should be regarded as contra-indications to hysterectomy.
+A normal cystoscopic picture is regarded by many authors (Zangemeister, Popoff, Luys, and others) as reliable evidence that no difficulties will be encountered in the separation of the uterus from the bladder.
+This view, however, is not universally supported (Schauta, Hochloff).
+In general the cystoscopic picture reflects faithfully the stage of advancement of the disease and forecasts truly the measure of operative difficulty which will be met.